Mitek-Systems/MiSnap-iOS/Docs/Guides/MiSnap/customization_guide.md

 :warning: This guide is only applicable if you've integrated `MiSnapUX`.
 Use this [starter custom view controller](../../../Examples/Snippets/MiSnap/CustomViewController.swift) when building your own UX/UI.

+Please refer to [MiSnapCustomizationSampleApp](../../../Examples/Apps/MiSnap/MiSnapCustomizationSampleApp) as a working customization example.

 ## Table of Contents
 * [Overview](#overview)
 * [UX Parameters](#ux-parameters)